sensu/sensu-docs/content/sensu-go/6.5/sensuctl/_index.md

 --config-dir string          path to directory containing configuration files --insecure-skip-tls-verify   skip TLS certificate verification (not recommended!)
---namespace string           namespace in which we perform actions --trusted-ca-file string     TLS CA certificate bundle in PEM format
+--namespace string           namespace in which we perform actions --timeout duration           timeout when communicating with sensu backend (default 15s) --trusted-ca-file string     TLS CA certificate bundle in PEM format
 {{< /code >}}

 To set these flags permanently, edit `.config/sensu/sensuctl/{cluster, profile}`.
+You can also [set the sensuctl global flags as environment variables][24] with sensuctl configure.

 ## Shell auto-completion